dhimantshah23/HEROUKAPP/README.md

 COMMAND LINE EXECUTION
 ----------------------
-Go to the root folder of the project in terminal and type "mvn test" To run specific scenarios use command mvn test -Dcucumber.options="--tags @ScenarioTag"
+Go to the root folder of the project in terminal and type "mvn clean verify " To run specific scenarios use command mvn test -Dcucumber.options="--tags @ScenarioTag"

 MAINTAINERS
 -----------
 Current maintainers:
-dhimant.shah - dhimantshah25@gmail.com
+dhimant.shah - dhimantshah23@yahoo.com